dgaydukov/cert-aws/files/sa.md

 OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)

+###### SWF
+Simple Workflow Service - coordinate work (tasks) across distributed apps.
+With SWF you don't need to use messaging system, cause tasks works as messages.
+SWF offers rich SDK for quick development.
+Task - any invocation within app (code execution, web-server call, human action), they processed by workers, that take tasks, execute it and return result back.
+Decider i-s a program that controls the coordination of tasks (ordering/concurrency/scheduling).
+You can build your own coordination system, but you should take care that
+* tasks may fail, timeout, require restarts
+* tracking and visualizing tasks can be challenging
+* you must ensure that some tasks assigned only once, and tracked all the way down So of course you can reinvent the wheel, but it's better to use ready solutions like SWF.

 ### Networking
 ###### NIC